Bilmis/Smart-Network-CDS-Algorithm/README.md

 1. Fill the `adj_list.txt` file following the given template:
    - The **first line** should contain the number of vertices.
    - The **following lines** should contain the adjacency list for each vertex.
-2. After preparing the input file, run the C++ program.
+2. After preparing the input file, compile and run the main.cpp program.
 3. The console will display a valid (and potentially minimal) dominating set for the given graph.

 ---